MengSeng99/todo/README.md

 # Todo Application

-A modern, full-stack Todo application built with React, TypeScript, and .NET 9.
+A Todo application built with React, TypeScript, and .NET 9.
 This application allows users to manage their tasks with features like task creation, completion tracking, due dates, and notes.

 ## Features

-- 🎯 Create, edit, and delete tasks
+- Create, edit, and delete tasks (CRUD)
-- ✅ Mark tasks as complete/incomplete
+- Mark tasks as complete/incomplete
-- 📅 Set due dates for tasks
-- 📝 Add notes to tasks
+- Add notes to tasks
-- 🎨 Modern, responsive UI with dark theme
-- 🔄 Real-time updates
+- Real-time updates
-- 🔒 Secure API endpoints
-- 🧪 Unit tests for backend services
+- Unit tests for backend services

 ## Tech Stack